pwjazz/sqins/README.md

 sqins doesn't support the entire syntax of every database, but it often comes close.
 For those times when your need a little more than native sqins can give, use EXPR and VEXPR to plug in SQL with a string.

-EXPR takes any String and allows you to use it as an expression.
+EXPR takes any String and allows you to use it as a scalar expression and even as a condition.

 ```scala
 SELECT (db.i.id, db.li.amount)